Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/navigateBrowserTab.md

 4. **"No target tab ID available"**
    - Ensure there's an active tab in the browser
-   - Check that the Chrome extension has access to the tab
+   - Open DevTools so the inspected tab context exists
    - Verify the tab is not in a restricted state

 ### Debug Steps